-The curriculum in the Department of Psychology and Neuroscience is structured such that 100-level courses are to be considered introductory to either major.
+The curriculum in the Department of Psychology, Neuroscience, and Human Development and Family Sciences is structured such that 100-level courses are to be considered introductory to either major.
 These courses are designed to be appropriate for students in their first year of study.
 The 200-level courses are typically survey courses covering the range of important sub-disciplines within the larger field.
 These courses are designed to be appropriate for students in their second year or third year of study.
 The 300-level courses are typically specialized, applied courses examining specific issues in depth.
-These courses are designed to be appropriate for students in their third and fourth years of study.
+These courses are designed to be appropriate for students in their students in their third and fourth years of study.
 The 400-level courses are designed to be taken only by majors and typically serve capstone, integrative functions.

-- PSY 110S The Psychological Sciences.
+PSY 110S The Psychological Sciences

 This course examines the scientific study of behavior and mental processes using current issues and research as the framework for exploring the discipline of psychology.
 In this course you will learn that psychology is a science that attempts to answer some of the age-old questions about the human experience by using rigorous empirical methods.
 Students will become familiar with the concepts, general theories, and specific approaches and applications used in the field of psychology as well as how they relate to the work done by other social scientists.
 The following subfields in psychology will be explored: research methodology, biological bases of behavior, development, sensation and perception, consciousness, learning, memory and cognition, motivation and emotion, personality, social behavior, abnormal psychology, and the treatment of psychological disorders.
+This course may have online section available.
 Prerequisites: None.
-4 Semester Hours. - PSY 120 Professional Development in Psychology.
+4 Semester Hours.

+PSY 120 Professional Development in Psychology, Neuroscience, and Human Development

 This course is designed to acquaint students with the range of career possibilities that exist for them after graduation.
 This course will also include practical training in two important areas of professional development: writing and ethics.
 Students will explore their interests across the field of psychology and develop a comprehensive plan for their undergraduate careers.
 Students will be provided with an introduction to writing in psychology consistent with the requirements of the American Psychological Association.
 In addition, students will be introduced to ethics in educational, research, and applied settings as related to psychology.
-Prerequisite: PSY 110.
-2 Semester Hours. - PSY 199 Special Topics in Psychology.
-See All-University 199 course description. - PSY 200 Research Methods and Data Analysis I. This course is a survey of basic research methodology, design considerations and statistical analyses of corresponding behavioral data.
-It includes presentation of elementary descriptive and experimental research procedures as well as related statistical procedures
+Prerequisite: PSY 110Sand must be majoring in Psychology, Neuroscience, or Human Development and Family Science.
+Students in other majors must get permission of the instructor.
+This course may have online sections available.
+2 Semester Hours.